antrea-io/antrea/docs/ovs-pipeline.md

 {10.10.1.6}, and the destination IP address is in the set {10.10.1.8}, and the destination TCP port is in the set {53}, then use the `conjunction` action with id 2, which goes to [L3ForwardingTable].
-Otherwise, go to the table corresponding to the next tier in precedence, or in case of the Application tier (last in precedence), go to the [EgressRuleTable].
+Otherwise, go to the table corresponding to the next tier in precedence, or in the case of the Application tier (lowest precedence), go to the [EgressRuleTable].

 If the `conjunction` action is matched, packets are "allowed" or "dropped"